Is Day 1 CPT Legal? Understand Day 1 CPT from the Legal Perspective

 • Future Visa Applications: Proper use of Day 1 CPT can ensure a smooth transition to future benefits like OPT or H-1B visas.
 To support your case, it is important to maintain thorough academic records and meet the minimum GPA requirements.

-Day 1 CPT and RFE: What Should You be Prepared for?
+Day 1 CPT and RFE: What Should You Be Prepared for?

 Conclusion

-Day 1 CPT can be an excellent opportunity for students seeking immediate practical training, but it is crucial to understand the legal requirements and maintaining compliance are essential.
+Day 1 CPT can be an excellent opportunity for students seeking immediate practical training, but it is crucial to understand that legal requirements and compliance are essential.
 By choosing accredited programs, meeting academic obligations, and keeping thorough documentation, students can maximize the benefits of Day 1 CPT while protecting their F-1 status and future visa opportunities.

 If you have any questions about Day 1 CPT, book a free consultation for expert advice.
 We will address all your concerns.